When you’re getting ready to buy a new bed, one of the first decisions you must make is whether you prefer a firm or soft mattress.

-Mattresses described as “plush” or “soft” feel softer on the sleeping surface, and provide a cushion and cradle effect for sleepers.
+Mattresses described as “plush” or “soft” feel softer on the sleeping surface, cushioning and cradling you while you sleep.
 One of the primary benefits of a soft mattress is pressure point relief.

 Mattress Firmness Levels: Soft, Medium, and Firm

-While mattress descriptions generally begin with the words “soft” or “firm.”
+For the most part, mattress descriptions generally begin with the words “soft” or “firm.”
 In truth, far more subtlety exists in terms of the degrees of softness or firmness.
-In other words, the firmness (of softness) of a mattress really falls into a spectrum.
+In other words, the firmness (or softness) of a mattress really falls into a spectrum.

 Here’s a look at the proprietary Slumber Yard spectrum for the Original Casper mattress.

 Of course, the biggest difference between firm and soft mattresses is how they feel.
 Soft beds will sink in when you sit or lay on them, while firmer mattresses will retain their shape better.